 Schnauzer Lab Mix

-Origins of the Schnauzer
+Origins of the Breeds

 Dog breeds come and go, but the noble Schnauzer has been around since medieval times.
 The earliest Schnauzers earned their keep hunting rats and guarding their owners’ property.
 In 1904, the Schnauzer was one of the earliest breeds to be recognized by the American Kennel Club (AKC).
 As a modern pet, the Standard Schnauzer has also been scaled down in size to producing the Miniature Schnauzer (first registered in 1926).
 And scaled up in size giving rise to the Giant Schnauzer (registered in 1930).